 We all know the importance of budgeting in personal finance.
 It is an old school tool that continues to be used to control our limited resources in this world.

-Both governments and corporations use budgets as an important tool in their arsenal You too need to learn from them and start budgeting your family or individual resources.
+Both governments and corporations use budgets as a valuable tool in their arsenal You too need to learn from them and start budgeting your family or individual resources.

 Below are some of the quotes on budgeting that I have found.